JDHG/oop-major/README.md

 //Note the 'Commit Changes' section underneath gives you options.
 And always make sure to include a relevant description of anything you're adding or have changed.

 //Am I doing this right ?

+//Yep.
+This is the basic idea anyway.
+Eventually we'll include all of our separate files and stuff and we can all see and edit them from here